 Part of the joy of writing personal notes is the enticing array of beautiful handmade papers available from artists and stationers.
 In my writing, I've explored connection from lots of angles, but a recent online acquaintance has helped me connect with the earliest history of paper.
 I “met” John Gaudet on Google+.
 I happened to see and comment on a post he made about the history of paper.
 John is so unusual, I created a whole new Google+ Circle to put him in called “Interesting People.”
-Here’s John’s bio from Field of Reeds:
+Here’s John’s bio from his website Field of Reeds:

 “Fulbright Scholar to both India and Malaya, John Gaudet is a writer and practicing ecologist.
 His research on the ancient aquatic plant, papyrus, [which was] funded in part by the National Geographic Society, took him to Uganda, Kenya, Sudan, Ethiopia, and many other places in Africa where papyrus grows.
 He is a trained ecologist with a Ph.D. from University of California at Berkeley and is the author of many scientific papers on the ecology and development of papyrus swamps.
 His work has been discussed in Nature, and by Peter Moore on the BBC show Science Now, and in an article by Alan Cowell in the New York Times.”

 My conversation with John on Google+ below illustrates the fun connections I've made with interesting people online.
 In this case, John posted an image (see below) titled “The History of Paper.”
 The image shows a photo of a woman reading an ancient papyrus scroll across her lap and unrolled onto the floor at her feet.
-Other pictures show a papyrus paper fragment of Plato's Republic dating back to ancient Egypt; and still another shows a piece of Japanese scroll made with Chinese paper from pulp dating back to 1193.
+Other pictures show a papyrus paper fragment of Plato's Republic dating back to ancient Egypt; another shows a piece of Japanese scroll made with Chinese paper from pulp dating back to 1193.

 Elizabeth Cottrell: “Amazing to realize what trouble people went to in ancient times to write a letter.
 Now, when it’s so easy, we can’t get folks to put pen to paper.
 I’m trying to change that, but it’s an uphill climb…”